-Mount Royal (our very own Central Park) reigns over the downtown core and is home to a wide range of outdoor activities.
+Mount Royal (our very own mountain) reigns over the downtown core and is home to a wide range of outdoor activities.
 All over the island, you can go biking, jogging, rollerblading or ice skating, kayaking and even surfing.
 You can also shop, taste local delicacies, visit museums or relax at the water’s edge

 How to get there

 A mountain overlooking the city centre, a reconstructed past blending heritage, recreation and entertainment and a lively area all year long.

 Mount Royal is our very own Central Park.
 This astonishing forest nestled in the heart of the city is an oasis of greenery set against an urban backdrop.

 The view from its summit is simply breathtaking!
 The Kondiaronk lookout is the perfect spot for selfies, with the whole city spread out at your feet and the St. Lawrence River flowing beyond.
 The park is the best spot for glimpsing “authentic” Montrealers.
 They’re the ones jogging, walking, enjoying the many trails that criss-cross the mountain, or confidently climbing the wooden stairs to the top.

 In Montréal, none of the skyscrapers exceed the height of Mount Royal.

 Affectionately dubbed “le Vieux,” meaning “old-timer” in English, Old Montréal and the Old Port may indeed be ancient but, for Montrealers, they have unique significance.